jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 Digital Ocean Kubernetes clusters are typically managed from a local machine or sometimes from a remote management server.

-In your terminal that you will use to interact with the Digital Ocean cluster install kubectl.
+`kubectl` is a command line tool used to interact with Kubernetes clusters.

 In the diagram below you see `kubectl` interacts with the Kubernetes API Server.

 ![image](https://user-images.githubusercontent.com/18049790/65854426-30332f00-e38f-11e9-89a9-b19cc005db91.png)
 Credit to [What is Kubernetes](https://www.learnitguide.net/2018/08/what-is-kubernetes-learn-kubernetes.html)

+In your terminal that you will use to interact with the Digital Ocean Kubernetes cluster install `kubectl`.

 #### kubectl